rgeissen/trusted-data-agent/README.md

 # The Trusted Data Agent
 ### Query it.
 Automate it.
 Zero Friction.

 The **Trusted Data Agent** represents a paradigm shift in data interaction, taking you from question to insight to action in seconds.
-It is the industry-leading AI conversational engine for your most complex enterprise data.
+Experience the industry-leading AI conversational engine for your most complex enterprise data.

 Go from conversational discovery to a production-ready, automated workflow with zero friction.
 This is not just another data chat application; it's a fundamental change in how you work, moving **from days to seconds**, **from guesswork to clarity**, and **from high cost to high efficiency**, while always ensuring **data sovereignty**.